Sosnin-Artur/SimpleXRToolkitProject/README.md

-Video of gameplay and DemoScene located in Assets folder
+Gameplay videos and a demo scene are located in the Assets folder

-Added a little explosion to parts separation  and improve physics
+Added a small explosion when parts are separated and improved physics